FrenchFry36/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used for adding interactive elements to websites

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+helps for:
+    1. Version Control (allowing developers to save different versions)
+    2. Collaboration (GitHub provides a platform where multiple developers can work on the same project simultaneously)
+    3. Backup and Remote Storage (helps teams distribute their work and protects against data loss)
 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy repo to your account, so you can change and work on it without changing original one

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+When you clone a repository, you create a local copy of the remote repository on your computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A Pull Request is a feature in GitHub that allows developers to bring changes to a codebase

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see history of changes in remote repo and see who made these shanges

 ## Question 13